ros-simulation/simulation_interfaces/README.md

-# simulation_interfaces
+# Simulation Interfaces

-Standard interfaces for interacting with simulators from ROS 2
+Standard ROS 2 interfaces for interacting with simulators.
+Messages and services are documented in their respective files.